lxc/linuxcontainers.org/README.md

 Fixes and new content are greatly appreciated but please read our [contributing guidelines](CONTRIBUTING.md) first.

-Contributions to this project should be sent as pull requests on github.
+Contributions to this project should be sent as pull requests on GitHub.